 This road was first described by Jones & Putnam and Toller 1998 (117-21) with further details published by Putnam & Toller in 2001 (117-9).
+A more detailed line for the southernmost part was provided by R Knisely-Marpole in a letter to B Silvester of Clwyd Powys Archaeological Trust.

-Part of the route was walked by during the present project.
-The line of the road is initially visible on aerial photographs (Cambridge University Collection CB13) running due south east across the Dyfrdwy Valley.
+Most of the route was walked by during the present project.
+The line of the road is initially visible on aerial photographs (Cambridge University Collection CB13, PRN 17845) running due south-east across the Dyfrdwy Valley.
 Fragmentary remains suggest that it continued up the south eastern side of the valley from Felindre to Gyrn.
-The road at the top of the hill is very well preserved, a 5m wide agger with side ditches and quarry pits can be traced across semi-improved moorland to a terrace running down-slope towards the Fechan valley.
-The road then runs along a modern track to a crossing near Bryn Melyn.
-The route is less clear between the crossing and Bwlch y Pawl but aerial photographic evidence revealed a track with quarry pits across Bwlch y Pawl into the Eiddew Valley where the road crosses the county boundary.
+The road at the top of the hill is very well preserved, a 5m wide agger with side ditches and quarry pits (PRN 17795) can be traced across semi-improved moorland to a terrace running down-slope towards the Fechan valley (PRNs 17796-7).
+The road then runs along a modern track along the eastern side of the Afon Fechan (PRN 17798) before crossing the river and running in to Coed Ty'n-y-fedw forestry plantation (PRN 17799) where it appears to have been destroyed.
+The road emerges from the forestry (PRN 17800) and continues as a well preserved 4m wide terrace before linking to the modern track to Bwlch y Pawl.
+A possible Milestone recorded by Putnam & Toller in 2001 does not seem to be dressed but is an anomalous large natural stone The road is then visible as fragments of terrace through Bwlch y Pawl, well preserved in places, amongst parallel hollow ways along a clearly multiperiod route towards the Eiddew valley.
+The line is lost in blanket bogs just before county boundary.

 The discovery of this road alignment demonstrates the effectiveness of detailed investigation incorporating aerial reconnaissance, detailed survey and fieldwalking, along with discussions with local landowners and residents.
-The road is particularly well preserved but could be under long-term threat from agricultural improvements.
+The road is particularly well preserved close to Gyrn but could be under long-term threat from agricultural improvements.